React Native FAQ For 2021: All You Need To Know

 It’s really hard to find reliable answers to the most common questions in one place when it comes to modern technologies – like React Native.
-This is the main reason behind this FAQ in which we cover the definition of React Native, its pros and cons, and other things you should know about it.
+This is the main reason behind this FAQ in which we cover the definition of React Native, its pros and cons, and other things you should know about React Native app development services.

 What is React Native?